Choosing the wrong flow meter for wastewater applications can lead to measurement errors, maintenance issues, and increased operational costs.

 Key Benefits

-Feature Benefit Application Impact No moving parts Low maintenance Heavy duty Cost savings High accuracy Reliable data Process control Better efficiency No pressure loss Energy saving Pumping systems Lower costs Bi-directional Versatile use Complex systems Flexibility -
+Feature Benefit Application Impact No moving parts Low maintenance Heavy duty Cost savings High accuracy2 Reliable data Process control Better efficiency No pressure loss Energy saving Pumping systems Lower costs Bi-directional Versatile use Complex systems Flexibility Implementation Considerations

 - Installation requirements